brevzin/cpp_proposals/2996_reflection/reflection.md

 Apple also uses the caret in the syntax "blocks" and unfortunately we believe that does conflict with our proposed use of the caret.

-Since the syntax discussions in SG-7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``, and `$`.
+Since the syntax discussions in SG-7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``, and `@$@`.
-Of those, `@` seems the most likely substitute for the caret, because `$` is used for splice-like operations in other languages and `` ` `` is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).
+Of those, `@` seems the most likely substitute for the caret, because `@$@` is used for splice-like operations in other languages and `` ` `` is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).

 Another option might be the use of the backslash (`\`).
 It currently has a meaning at the end of a line of source code, but we could still use it as a prefix operator with the constraint that the reflected operand has to start on the same source line.
+If we were to opt for that choice, it could make sense to use the slash (`/`) as a unary operator denoting splicing (see "Splicerts" below) so that `\` would correspond to "raise" and `/` would correspond to "lower".